Skip to main content

 Projects are the primary logical grouping of resources in the Nobl9 platform.
 All Nobl9 resources, such as data sources, SLOs, and alerts, are created within a project.

-Access controls at the project level enable users to control who can see and change these resources.
+Access controls at the project level let users control who can see and change these resources.
 For example, you can allow all your users to view the SLOs in a given project, but only a few can make changes.

 Before you can start creating SLOs, you must create a project to put them in.
 Follow these steps to create a project: